48Hudson_sm.gif

 1835 • Holt

-Jared Hold purchased the house in 1835 from Henry Coughtry. he and his family lived in the house from 1835 until his wife Sophia’s death in 1850.
-On a cold February night in 1836, Jared’s leather goods shop burned to the ground.
+Jared Hold purchased the house in 1835 from Henry Coughtry.
+He and his family lived in the house from 1835 until his wife Sophia’s death in 1850.
+On a cold February night in 1836, Jared’s leather goods shop on State Street burned to the ground.
 City directories show that by 1838 he had reopened his leather goods business at 48 Hudson.
 It is presumed that around this time, Jared made the first major alteration to the house.
 When he purchased the home, it was noted to be a 1 1/2 story wood frame dwelling.
 In 1840, the tax records show his modest 1 and a half story wood home was enlarged to a two story house.
 A few short years later in 1841, he and his cousin Charles formed Jared & CB Holt Leather Goods.
 He lived in the house and constructed a large two story brick addition on the rear where he operated a leather goods business.
 The City Directory indicates that the Holt’s still lived there and that Jared operated his business there as well.
-See the photo below.

 1892 • George Stoneman